What Does a Marketing Consultant Do for a Small Business?

 What a Marketing Consultant Does for a Small Business

 A marketing consultant for a small business isn’t there to hand you a generic plan or tell you to post more often.
-The real value is in the tailored, strategic thinking of someone who looks at your specific business, your goals, and your audience, and helps you build a marketing approach that actually fits.
+The real value lies in the tailored, strategic thinking of someone who examines your specific business, your goals, and your audience.
+They help you build a marketing approach that truly fits.

 Here’s what that work typically includes: